 Chittorgarh is also home to many famous temples like Kumbha Shyam Temple, Kalika Mata Temples, Meera Temple, Shiva Temple.

 If you wish to try the authentic Rajasthani cuisine then try the famous “thaali”.
 Dal Baati Choorma, Gatte ki khichdi, Parantha, Mohan Maas, Laal Maas, Badam Halwa are some of the famous dishes that one must try while in Chittorgarh.
-Street food like samosas, and different variety of kachoris should also be tried.
+Street food like samosas and different varieties of kachoris should also be tried.

 After you have visited all the places of historic importance and those enriched with natural beauty in Chittorgarh you can take a short road trip to the nearby town of Nagri and get a glimpse of the Mauryan era.
 After exploring Bassi Wildlife Sanctuary you can stay at Bassi Fort Palace and enjoy your royal treatment.

 Rana Sanga Market, Sadar Bazaar, Fort Road Market, New Cloth Market, Gandhi Chowk, Station Circle are some of the popular markets in Chittorgarh.
 When in Chittorgarh don’t forget to buy exclusive handicraft items like camel leather skin products, wooden antiques, decorative items.
-Take back home a collection of colourful bangles, beautiful embroidered lehengas, camel leather skin jootis, and the unique Thewa Jewelry (gold designs embedded in glass), Akola fabrics are also quite popular, and for the kids one must buy, wooden painted toys from Bassi village.
+Take back home a collection of colorful bangles, beautifully embroidered lehengas, camel leather skin jootis, and the unique Thewa Jewelry (gold designs embedded in glass), Akola fabrics are also quite popular, and for the kids, one must buy, wooden painted toys from Bassi village.